textcreationpartnership/A00049/README.md

 ##Content Summary##

 #####Front#####
-THRIFTS
-EQVIPAGE:
-Viz.Fiue Diuine and Morall Meditations,
-OF
-1. Frugalitie.2.
-Prouidence.3.
-DiligencI Meddle not with newes of Parlament,Court-Fauourites, or Kingdomes gouernement;I on Kings secrets,
+I Meddle not with newes of Parlament,Court-Fauourites, or Kingdomes gouernement;I on Kings secrets,
 1. To the Author.

 1. TO THE RIGHT